fanglab/MeMoRe/docs/detailed_tutorial_content.rst

 In SMRT sequencing, DNA methylation affect the kinetics of the polymerases used for the sythesis of the SMRTBell templates.
 The changes of polymerase's kinetics are observed through the Inter-Pulse Duration (IPD) metric which are compared to prediction from an *in silico* model at each genomic position.
 The resulting metric is called the IPD ratio (IPD native/IPD *in silico*).
 For 6mA and 4mC DNA modification, the IPD ratio increase on top of the methylated positions while an IPD ratio of 1 means no kinetic change.
 However, 5mC do not typically produce detectable signal and cannot be reliably found from SMRT data.

-The following figures showcase typical situations that can be resolved with `MeMoRe` analysis: *de novo* discovered motif is incomplete, *de novo* discovered motif is too general, and partially overlapping *de novo* discovered motifs.
+The following figures showcase typical situations that can be resolved with `MeMoRe` analysis: *de novo* discovered motif is incomplete, and *de novo* discovered motif is too general.

 ..
   TTT6mACNNNNNGTG TTTACNNNNNGTG 4 6mA 99.00